eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 eliminated (i.e. moved out of the loop).
 Hence we require if-conversion, unless we are using Unsafe operations which do not have RangeChecks.

+7. *Prefix-sum, scans and segmented scans*.
+John Rose mentioned that one could also detect more complex patterns, such as prefix-sum.
+We can also generalize to "scans" with any associative operation `+` (addition, multiplication, min, max, and, or, xor, etc).
+Additionally, we can then generalize even futher, by concatenating many such segments with a delimiter in between.
+We can then launch a single scan over all segments.
+This "segmented scan" would then compute the "scan" value but somehow "reset" the values at a delimiter.
+This way, we could have a large collection of different size strings in a single array, separated by delimiters, and then compute all hashes at with a single "segmented scan".
+John Rose says there are much more ideas where this is coming from.
+My intuition is that these are essentially generalized "reduction" patterns.
+We should somehow detect these, and extract "reduction/scan" nodes out of the "soup" of nodes in the loop.
+Generalizing reductions to scans should already be possible now.
+But the segmented scan may require some simple control flow, and hence depend on if-conversion.
+Also, detecting such patterns in a single-iteration loop may be much simpler.

 **General Principles**

 These are some general principles that I would like to work towards: